nerves-hub/nerves_hub_link/README.md

 - `1.0.0` - Updating firmware, status updates, reboot device
 - `2.0.0` - Identify a device, archives
 - `2.1.0` - Run scripts on a device separate from the console, sync firmware keys and archive keys
+- `2.2.0` - Report what extensions are enabled and their version

 ### `console_version`